Bark-us/developer-api-docs/README.md

-# The Bark Partner API
+# Bark.us Partner API

-As a Bark Partner, please use the following API to submit messages.
+This is the official documentation for the Bark.us Partner API.

 ## Making a request